aljedaxi/daxi.ml/articles/react-is-a-library.md

 ## appendix B: Heidegger spends the entire essay "What is called thinking" talking about "call" and never getting to "thinking"

-exploring the word "code" might be a bit "thought-provoking"[1, p.371] when placed next to the questions posed above: the difference in the understanding of functions between functional and [structured](https://en.wikipedia.org/wiki/Structured_programming) programmers. if that doesn't interest you, click away or something, i dunno. go play dark souls.
+exploring the word "call" might be a bit "thought-provoking"[1, p.371] when placed next to the questions posed above: the difference in the understanding of functions between functional and [structured](https://en.wikipedia.org/wiki/Structured_programming) programmers. if that doesn't interest you, click away or something, i dunno. go play dark souls.

 I must note that Heidegger wrote in German.
 The following are excerpts from a translation of his essay "What is called thinking/What calls for thinking?", "Was Heisst Denken?".